A Framework for Real-time Safeguarding the Text Generation of Large Language Model: Experimental Setting

-We use \textbf{Toxic score (Toxic)} as the evaluation metric by following previous studies~\cite{qian2022controllable,kim2022critic}.
+\textbf{Evaluation Metrics} We use \textbf{Toxic score (Toxic)} as the evaluation metric by following previous studies~\cite{qian2022controllable,kim2022critic}.
 Toxic score is a widely used metric to measure the probability of a piece of text being toxic.
-It ranges from 0 to 1.
-A higher score indicates a greater likelihood that a reader would perceive the comment as toxic.
-For instance, a score of 0.9 indicates that 9 out of 10 readers would perceive the comment as toxic.
-We use the API provided by Perspective API~\cite{perspectiveapi}, which is a widely used service, to measure the toxic score.
+We use the API provided by Perspective API~\footnote{\url{https://www.perspectiveapi.com/}}, which is a widely used service, to measure the toxic score.
+Besides the above-mentioned task-specific evaluation metrics, we also deploy the following metrics for both tasks: \textbf{Perplexity (PPL)} Perplexity is a widely-used metric to measure the linguistic quality of text generated by language models~\cite{chen1998evaluation,qian2022controllable,kim2022critic}.
+In this study, we use API provided by HuggingFace~\footnote{\url{https://huggingface.co/docs/transformers/en/perplexity}} to measure the quality of text generated by LLM. \textbf{Inference time (Time)} Total time required to complete text generation for a given prompt.

+\textbf{Baselines} We compare \ourTool with the following baselines: \textbf{\Basemodel} original base model without applying any safeguard techniques. \textbf{\Basemodelprompt} Different from \Basemodel, we prepend each prompt with the safeguard sentence ``Generate a non-toxic comment'' by following previous study~\cite{qian2022controllable}.
+We also select two SOTA real-time safeguard approaches as our baselines. \textbf{Gedi~\cite{Gedi}} is a real-time safeguarding approach, which trains conditional LMs and uses them as discriminators to guide the generation of an LLM, introducing an additional 345M parameters. \textbf{CriticControl~\cite{kim2022critic}} is a real-time safeguarding approach, guiding token generation from an LLM in the decoding stage with the critic network learned by using reinforcement learning. \textbf{\ourToolClassifier} To demonstrate the effectiveness of our similarity-based validator, we also include a variant of \ourTool in which we replace our similarity-based validator with a toxic classifier. \textbf{ContrastivePrefix~\cite{qian2022controllable}} is a fine-tuning approach, which leverages prefix-tuning to train a prefix (a set of small continuous attribute-specific vectors) to guide the generation of LLM.